Capitol Hill Block Party

 The Capitol Hill Block Party is an annual three-day music festival and block party held each July in the Capitol Hill neighborhood of Seattle, Washington, United States.
 Performance genres include pop, R&B, indie rock, punk, EDM, and many more.
 The festival has featured numerous famous acts over the years including Macklemore, Mudhoney, The Presidents of the United States of America, Jack White, Sonic Youth, Lizzo, RL Grime, and Amine.
 The festival has attracted several major brand sponsorships and even created a donation program for several non-profit organizations.
-The main events of the festival are located on Pike Street and Pine Street, however, the crowds and foot traffic branch out into more of the neighboring streets, causing nearby businesses to be irritated.
+The main events of the festival are located on Pike Street and Pine Street, however, the crowds and foot traffic branch out into more of the neighboring streets, causing friction with nearby businesses and residents.
 Although the festival is largely known for its musical performances, the block party also includes free events, such as yoga and a skate competition, located at the Cal Anderson Park.

 Capitol Hill Block Party was canceled in 2020 and 2021 to comply with social distancing mandates imposed during the COVID-19 pandemic.

 History

 Founded in 1997 by Jen Gapay, the festival was originally a one-day event with just one stage, five bands, and a couple of DJs.
 Gapay continued to produce the party until 2000, when David Meinert and Marcus Charles took over, adding a second stage and then a second day in 2001.
 Beginning to market the festival as an "event", the new owners earned a sponsorship from The Stranger and began to charge $8 per ticket for admission.
 The event presented over 20 bands and had roughly 3,000 people present at the two day festival.
 Initially as an extension on a trial basis by the Seattle special events office, the festival became a three-day event from 2010; overall attendance that year was estimated at 30,000 people.

-The festival's programmer and talent buyer Jason Lajeunesse became the owner in 2011 and continues to run it to this day.
-In 2012, notable efforts were made by the new owner to rework the event to have less of a negative impact on local businesses revenue through marketing at the festival.
+Talent buyer Jason Lajeunesse took ownership of Capitol Hill Block Party in 2011 as the CEO of local entertainment company Daydream State.
+In 2012, notable efforts were made to reduce the event's negative impact on the revenue of local businesses through marketing at the festival.
 Under Lajeunesse's ownership, he strives to use this event as an opportunity for small, local bands to gain exposure in front of large audiences.
 Through the most recent event in 2019, the festival has managed to book large notable artists, but continues to make an effort to dedicate 65-70% of the lineup to local artists.
 The event later expanded to showcase over 120 acts over the span of seven stages.

 The 2025 edition of the Capitol Hill Block Party was reduced to two days and restricted to attendees over the age of 21.